Astros vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Kelenic hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .211 with two doubles, two walks and an RBI.
+- Kelenic hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .211 with two doubles, two walks and an RBI.

 Kelenic Recent Games